uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ### Appeals

-The existing process for appeals, as described in [Disagree with a tax decision (GOV.UK)](https://www.gov.uk/tax-appeals/penalty), will remain in place, but a provision will be made as part of 'Penalty Reform for ITSA' to allow a customer to appeal their late submission and late payment penalties through their digital tax account.
+The existing process for appeals, as described in [Appeal a Self Assessment penalty for late filing or late payment (GOV.UK)](https://www.gov.uk/guidance/check-when-to-appeal-a-self-assessment-penalty-for-late-filing-or-late-payment), will remain in place, but a provision will be made as part of 'Penalty Reform for ITSA' to allow a customer to appeal their late submission and late payment penalties through their digital tax account.

 A customer or agent may contact HMRC if they have a query about a tax decision.
 If they do not understand the decision, they can also get advice from HMRC or professional help.